railwayapp/docs/src/docs/reference/services.md

 ## Service Source

-A service source can be any of the following - Docker Image, Github or Local repository.
+A service source can be any of the following - Docker Image, GitHub or Local repository.

 If a [Dockerfile](/reference/dockerfiles) is found within the source repository, Railway will automatically use it to build an image for the service.

 #### Docker Image

-Services can be deployed directly from a Docker image from Docker Hub or Github Container Registry.
+Services can be deployed directly from a Docker image from Docker Hub or GitHub Container Registry.

-#### Github Repository
+#### GitHub Repository

 Services can be connected to a GitHub repo and automatically deployed on each commit.